writeas/writefreely-api-docs/source/index.html.md

 400 | Request is missing required information, or bad form data / JSON.
 401 | Incorrect information given.
 403 | You're not a Pro user.
+409 | Alias is taken.
-412 | You've reached the maximum number of collections allowed, or alias is taken.
+412 | You've reached the maximum number of collections allowed.

 ## Retrieve a Collection